 Introduction:

 Caenorhabditis elegans has been established as a model system to study behavior1.
 Due to its amenability to genetics, the molecular and cellular mechanisms underlying behavior can be studied.
 Many behaviors occur on long time scales.
-Two principle approaches can be used to observe motile animals over long time scales.
+Two principal approaches can be used to observe motile animals over long time scales.
 The first approach is following the animal during movement using an automated stage or camera2-8 and the second is to restrict the movement to a range that is at least as small as the field of view of the camera9-14.
 Both methods have their advantages.
 Tracking allows following an animal over long spatial ranges but limits the number of animals that can be discerned in one experiment.
 Restricting the movement of the animals allows scaling up the observation to many individuals at the same time by using arrays of restricted compartments.

 Because the nematode is transparent, live fluorescent imaging can be performed non-invasively15.
 Calcium imaging provides a functional readout for the activity of excitable cells and is established for C. elegans16-20.
 Calcium enters the cell via channels in the plasma membrane that open upon depolarization.
 Thus, calcium acts as a proxy for neural activity.
 Calcium sensors can be grouped in two major classes, ratiometric and non-ratiometric sensors.
 Both classes employ conformational changes of calcium-binding proteins induced upon binding of calcium.
 Ratiometric sensors contain two fluorescent proteins.
-When the lower-wavelength fluorescent protein is excited, a part of the light energy is transmitted to the higher wavelength fluorescent protein as a function of their distance in a process called Fluorescence Resonance Energy Transfer (FRET)21.
+When the lower-wavelength fluorescent protein is excited, a part of the light energy is transmitted to the higher wavelength fluorescent protein as a function of their distance in a process called Fluorescence Resonance Energy Transfer or Förster Resonance Energy Transfer (FRET)21.
 Non-ratiometric sensors are based on circularly permuted GFP and employ de-quenching of the fluorophore caused by calcium binding22.
 Each class has its advantages.
 While ratiometric sensors are less sensitive to movement or expression artifacts, non-ratiometric sensors typically have a higher dynamic range.
 Both ratiometric and non-ratiometric sensors have been useful to study the activity of excitable cells in C. elegans16-20,23,24.